VigneshSahoo/ghp_shell/README.md

 # GHP SH3LL

 Stands for GrayHat Phantom Shell.
-Born to bypass modern WAFs most webshells can't penetrate
+Born to bypass modern WAFs most webshells can't penetrate.
+Uses a technique of obfuscation inspired by [Marijuana Shell](https://github.com/0x5a455553/MARIJUANA)

 ## Default Password
 The default password of this shell  is ``` ghphantom ```